kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

     message.Properties.AppId = "my_app_id";
     message.Properties.ReplyTo = "my_reply_queue";

-Finally, open a new channel and publish your message:
+Finally, open a new channel and publish your message.
+Here we are publishing to the default exchange:

     using (var channel = advancedBus.OpenPublishChannel())
     {
-        channel.Publish(exchange, routingKey, message);
+        channel.Publish(Exchange.GetDefault, queueName, message);
+    }

+An overload of Publish allows you to bypass EasyNetQ's message serialization and create your own byte array messages:

+    using (var channel = advancedBus.OpenPublishChannel())
+    {
+        var properties = new MessageProperties();
+        var body = Encoding.UTF8.GetBytes("Hello World!");
+        channel.Publish(Exchange.GetDefault, queueName, properties, body);
     }

 ## Subscribing